Syntax Cache

 • ✨Define directions as a constant array [Vector2i.UP, DOWN, LEFT, RIGHT] and pick with rng.randi() % 4 for clean random walks.

-• ✨Start with a 40-50% coverage target — too low creates sparse caves, too high fills the entire grid.
+• ✨Start with a 40-50% coverage target — too low creates sparse caves, too high fills the entire grid and you lose the cave feel.

 Syntax Cache